Muphet/Party-Finder/README.md

 For any donation related questions, you can ask them in the [#donations-support](https://discord.gg/pXdXcCKJcQ) channel in our discord server.

-*A special thank you to all the Alpha Testers and Partners in the Discord server aswell as Anepto, Nami and AirTehp and everyone from the Discord.js server!*
+*A special thank you to all the Alpha Testers and Partners in the Discord server aswell as Anepto, Nami, AirTehp and everyone from the Discord.js server!*

 [![Support me on Liberapay](https://img.shields.io/liberapay/patrons/Viriato.PartyFinder.svg?logo=liberapay)](https://pt.liberapay.com/Viriato.PartyFinder/)
 [![Support me on Patreon](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.vercel.app%2Fapi%3Fusername%3Dpartyfinder%26type%3Dpatrons&style=flat)](https://patreon.com/partyfinder)<br>